 Indicate the disease status of MDS/MPN at the last evaluation prior the start of the preparative regimen using the definitions found in the text or on FormsNet.
-These definitions are also listed in the table below.
+These definitions are also located in the MDS/MPN Response Criteria.

 If the recipient's disease status was "Complete remission (CR)," or "No response (NR)/stable disease (SD)" prior the start of the preparative regimen, continue with question 161.